 ALROSA operates various high-risk production facilities and is fully aware of the responsibility it entails.
 Improving occupational safety is one of our top development priorities.

-We also follow the Guidelines on the Occupational Health and Safety Management System, as well as the Guidelines on the Industrial Monitoring of Occupational Health and Safety Compliance at High-Risk Facilities.
+In addition, we follow the Guidelines on the Occupational Health and Safety Management System, as well as the Guidelines on the Industrial Monitoring of Occupational Health and Safety Compliance at High-Risk Facilities.
 Both of these documents are based on Russian law and the universally acknowledged occupational health and safety management standards.

 The occupational safety management offices of the company’s structural subdivisions report to the Occupational Safety Administration.
 The vertical hierarchy of occupational safety management ends with the Chief Executive Officer — Chairman of the Executive Committee.